natsatra/natsatra.github.io/src/content/projects/copythat.md

 | `myExtensionActiveId` | ID of the currently active tab |
 | `tab_<id>` | One record per tab: `{ id, title, content, color, updatedAt }` |

 Splitting each tab into its own key keeps every record well under the per-item quota and means a write failure on one tab can't corrupt the rest.
 Writes are debounced (400 ms) and quota errors surface as a visible toast rather than failing silently.
-A migration path from the older single-key format runs automatically on first load.

 ---